3mmette/TheIsland/Readme.md

 ## **Actions**

-There are four actions that take a single keyword / letter command.
+There are four actions that take a single keyword / letter command as an input.

 >### **Help (H)**
 >